Carlos Alvarez College of Business

 DA 6213.
 Data-Driven Decision Making and Design.
 (3-0) 3 Credit Hours.

 This course introduces students to the process of making organizational decisions using data-driven techniques.
 Specifically, this course emphasizes question formulation, hypothesis development, data analysis, model building, and model testing using business case studies.
 The first component of this course focusses on data-driven decision making using linear and logistic regression analysis.
 The second component of this course focusses on time series analysis using regression, Exponential Smoothing, ARIMA, ARIMAX, and Unobserved Component modeling-based approaches.
 The third component of this course focusses on survival analysis using non-parametric, semi-parametric, and parametric methods.
 Appropriate statistical software will be used throughout this course to demonstrate various methods.
-Differential tuition: $387.
+This course has Differential Tuition.

 DA 6223.
 Data Analytics Tools and Techniques.
 (3-0) 3 Credit Hours.